OpenVoiceOS/ovos-personal-backend/README.md

 ## Micro Services

-The local backend provides some 3rd party apis for consumption by skills, these services are only provided for compatibility selene and to ensure default skills work, **no new apis are planned**
+The local backend provides some 3rd party apis for consumption by skills, these services are only provided for compatibility with selene and to ensure default skills work, **no new apis are planned**

 [ovos-api-service](https://github.com/OpenVoiceOS/ovos_api_service) support is planned to avoid the need to set your own keys